apla/atom-jscad/README.md

 ## jscad-utils example

+[jscad-utils](https://github.com/johnwebbcole/jscad-utils) is a set of utilities that provide alignment and grouping functions for OpenJsCad.
+With it, you can create complex objects quickly and easily.

 The easiest way to use `jscad-utils` is with the yeoman jscad generator.
 It's possible to use the utilites by itself, as detailed in the instructions.
 You will need [NodeJS]() and [Gulp]() installed

 Follow the instructions to install the generator [here](https://github.com/johnwebbcole/generator-jscad).